WallaWast/Microservice/README.md

 # Microservices Project

-A simple microservices project to control a catalog
+A simple microservice

 ## Technologies

-.Net 5, API, Swagger, MongoDb
+.Net 5, API, Swagger, MongoDb, RabbitMq

 ## Running the application:

--   Download the database with the Docker command:
+-   Initialize the Database on the PLAY.INFRA project running the command:
--   > docker run -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db mongo
+-   > docker-compose up -d
 -   Go to the project folder "Play.Catalog.Service" and type `dotnet run`
 -   Open the browse and go to the link: https://localhost:5001/